 Did not send important or new information to the other State.

-The State failed to provide requested or new information to the other State.
+The State failed to provide requested or new information to the other State (e.g. locate, employer, request status of enforcement).

 The NCP was placed on probation.
-The NCP has failed to abide by the terms of probation and the office failed to send the order revoking the NCP’s driver’s license to the Department of Public Safety.
+The NCP has failed to abide by the terms of probation and the office failed to send the order revoking the NCP’s license to appropriate licensing agency.

 Did not refer to IV-A for non-cooperation.